-4. Family Engagement Coordinators - In December 2012, the Joint Task Force on Education Funding recommended that the Legislature increase state funding for family engagement coordinators in the prototypical elementary school from 0 FTEs to 0.5 FTEs per prototypical elementary school.
+- 4. Family Engagement Coordinators - In December 2012, the Joint Task Force on Education Funding recommended that the Legislature increase state funding for family engagement coordinators in the prototypical elementary school from 0 FTEs to 0.5 FTEs per prototypical elementary school.
 The allocation for the staff type was increased to 0.0825 FTEs beginning in the 2013-14 school year.
 Funding is provided to increase the prototypical elementary school family engagement coordinator to 0.222 FTEs in the 2015-16 school year and 0.361 in the 2016-17 school year.
-This increase in the state-allocated FTE represents an equal annual increment increase with the intention of reaching the recommended target of 0.5 FTEs by the 2017-18 school year.

-5. Special Education Ombuds - The 2014 supplemental operating budget included a provision to transfer the special education ombuds duties and funding from the office of the superintendent of public instruction to the office of the education ombuds within the Office of the Governor.
+This increase in the state-allocated FTE represents an equal annual increment increase with the intention of reaching the recommended target of 0.5 FTEs by the 2017-18 school year. - 5.
+Special Education Ombuds - The 2014 supplemental operating budget included a provision to transfer the special education ombuds duties and funding from the office of the superintendent of public instruction to the office of the education ombuds within the Office of the Governor.
 The provision was subsequently vetoed.
-Funding is provided to restore the position in the office of the education of public instruction.

-6. Dual Credit - Funding is provided for implementation of Engrossed Second Substitute House Bill 1546 (dual credit educational opportunities), eliminating the use of running start for courses offered in the high school, and creating subsidies and per credit fee limits for college in the high school classes for eligible 10th, 11th and 12th grade students.
+Funding is provided to restore the position in the office of the education of public instruction. - 6.
+Dual Credit - Funding is provided for implementation of Engrossed Second Substitute House Bill 1546 (dual credit educational opportunities), eliminating the use of running start for courses offered in the high school, and creating subsidies and per credit fee limits for college in the high school classes for eligible 10th, 11th and 12th grade students.
 Subsidies are limited to \$65 per credit, up to 10 credits in the 2015-16 school year.
-The subsidy amount is increased by inflation to \$66.10 for the 2016-17 school year, and the number of credits that may be subsidized continues to be limited to 10 credits.

-7. Guidance Counselor - In December 2012, the Joint Task Force on Education Funding recommended that the Legislature increase state funding for guidance counselors in the prototypical middle and high schools by 0.5 full-time equivalent (FTE) staff.
+The subsidy amount is increased by inflation to \$66.10 for the 2016-17 school year, and the number of credits that may be subsidized continues to be limited to 10 credits. - 7.
+Guidance Counselor - In December 2012, the Joint Task Force on Education Funding recommended that the Legislature increase state funding for guidance counselors in the prototypical middle and high schools by 0.5 full-time equivalent (FTE) staff.
 The allocation for prototypical middle and high school guidance counselors were each increased by 0.1 FTE staff beginning in the 2013-14 school year.
 Funding is provided to increase the prototypical middle school guidance counselor from 1.216 FTE staff to 1.349 FTE staff in the 2015-16 school year and 1.483 FTE staff in the 2016-17 school year.
 Funding for the prototypical high school guidance counselors is increased from 2.539 FTE staff to 2.672 in school year 2015-16 and 2.806 in school year 2016-17.
-These increases in the state-allocated FTEs represents an equal annual increment increase with the intention of reaching the recommended target of increasing the counselor FTEs by 0.5 FTEs by the 2017-18 school year.

-8. Additional COLA - Consistent with the increases provided to state employees, the school employee cost-of-living increases are funded at 3 percent for the 2015-16 school year and 1.8 percent for the 2016-17 school year.
+These increases in the state-allocated FTEs represents an equal annual increment increase with the intention of reaching the recommended target of increasing the counselor FTEs by 0.5 FTEs by the 2017-18 school year. - 8.
+Fed and Other Fund Adj. - Federal funding levels are adjusted to reflect updated information provided by the Office of the Superintendent of Public Instruction on March 27, 2015 - 9.
+Additional COLA Consistent with the increases provided to state employees, the school employee cost-of-living increases are funded at 3 percent for the 2015-16 school year and 1.8 percent for the 2016-17 school year.
 These increases are inclusive of the Initiative 732 (I-732) cost-of-living increase estimated at 1.8 percent for the 2015-16 school year and 1.3 percent for the 2016-17 school year.
 I-732, approved by voters in 2000, requires an annual cost-of-living increase (COLA) for school employees based on the Seattle Consumer Price Index for the prior calendar year.

-2015-17 Omnibus Operating Budget Public Schools Educational Service Districts
+Educational Service Districts